UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_012_peer_marking_for_individual_assignment_test_description.md

 68. Enter the mark
 69. Click on the "Submit grade" button.
 70. Clear the app storage
-71. Login as a student 1.
+71. Login to the app using the student 1 username and password.
 72. Click on "Courses" tab.
 73. Click on the course name.
 74. Click on the assignment.